How to Obtain an Identification Card

 Seniors of any age may receive an ID card if they wish.
 These ID cards are for identification, only, and are not meant for driving purposes.
 In some states, a regular ID card can be valid for up to eight years, and a senior citizen ID card can be valid for 10 years.
 To obtain a senior ID card, you must be 62 or older.
 If a senior wishes to get a DMV ID card, he or she can follow the DMV process.
 If a senior ID card is lost or stolen, then steps to replace ID card credentials should be taken to replace this important proof of identity item.
 For more ID card information, including details on how to apply for ID card credentials for seniors, refer to the sections below.

-Applying for a Senior ID Card
+How to Apply for a Senior ID Card

 To obtain an ID card, an interested senior will have to go into a local DMV office.
 Make an appointment before going in, which will allow for obtaining a DMV ID Card faster.
 Be prepared to fill out a DMV ID card application, which is also known as a Driver’s License or Identification Card Application, and then thumbprints will be taken.
 After turning in the ID card application, seniors will also need to have a new picture taken.
 In order to get a new ID card, the senior will need to give the DMV representative his or her Social Security Number so that the DMV can verify the number with the Social Security Administration.
 Seniors applying for ID cards will also have to verify their identities.
 They can do this by using or any of the official documents that are approved by their individual states.
 When the time comes to apply for ID card credentials, applicants must also submit a document that proves their residency in the state in which the request is filed.
-Learn more about required documents in our free, informative guide.

 Although most states do not charge fees for senior citizen ID cards, it is helpful to contact the DMV to confirm this information prior to applying for identification cards in your state.
 In addition, note that you cannot hold a drivers license and an ID card at the same time, and you will be asked to surrender a driver license if you choose to transition to an ID card in your state.

-REAL ID Cards for Seniors
+Learn About REAL ID Cards for Seniors

 As a result of the Real ID Act in 2005, states have begun issuing what is called a REAL ID card to applicants.
 Starting October 1, 2020 all ID cards will have to be REAL IDs if the senior would like to use the credential to get on a domestic flight or to enter a military base, whether a veteran driver or not.
 In order to apply for a REAL ID card, the senior must give the DMV proof of Social Security Number, along with the aforementioned documents.
 In order to prove the Social Security Number for a REAL ID card, bring in a W-2 form, an SSA-1099 form, a non-SSA-1099 form, a paystub or any other document accepted by your state of residence.
-Learn more about REAL IDs by downloading our comprehensive guide.

-Replace ID Card Credentials as a Senior
+How to Replace ID Card Credentials as a Senior

 If the senior’s ID card is lost, stolen or needs to be replaced, he or she may replace the ID card by going to the DMV in person, or by mailing in the necessary documents.
 If they wish to replace their identification cards online, senior applicants should check their specific state’s rules, as some states allow this.
 Note that ID card online replacement requires access to a working computer with an internet connection.